Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 Start Point For Patagonia Itinerary: Punta Tombo

-Now you are well-versed into the intricacies of the region;, it’s time to get stuck into this Patagonia itinerary, starting from the Penguin hotspot of Punta Tombo.
+Now you are well-versed in the intricacies of the region; it’s time to get stuck into this Patagonia itinerary, starting from the Penguin hotspot of Punta Tombo.

 Day 1: Punta Tombo

 Beginning your Patagonia itinerary in the coastal peninsula region of Punta Tombo seems like the most natural beginning for a trip around the region.
 Located in the Chubut Province of western Argentina, Punta Tombo has endless attractions that offer a glimpse into the rest of your time in Patagonia.

 Catch sight of the Magellanic Penguins